 Jackson Katz, Ph.D., is an educator, author, filmmaker and cultural theorist who is internationally renowned for his pioneering scholarship and activism on issues of gender, race and violence.
 In 1993 he co-founded the Mentors in Violence Prevention (MVP) program at Northeastern University’s Center for the Study of Sport in Society.

 The mixed-gender, multiracial MVP program is one of the longest-running and most widely influential sexual assault and relationship abuse prevention programs in high schools, colleges, sports culture and the military in North America and beyond.

 MVP introduced the “bystander” approach to the gender violence prevention field; Katz is one of the key architects of this now broadly popular approach.

-In 1997 Katz founded MVP Strategies, which provides gender violence prevention education and leadership training to institutions in the public and private sectors.
+In 1997 Katz founded MVP Strategies, which provides sexual harassment and gender violence prevention leadership training to institutions in the public and private sectors.

 Also in 1997 Katz created and directed the first worldwide gender violence prevention program in the history of the U.S. Marine Corps.
 He and his colleagues have been centrally involved in the development and implementation of system-wide gender violence prevention training in the U.S. Air Force and Navy.
 MVP has also worked extensively on U.S. Army bases in the States and overseas in Iraq.